Court sides with human in copyright fight over monkey selfie

 PETA appealed that ruling to the 9th Circuit.

-Following oral arguments, Slater and PETA announced in September that they had reached a settlement under which Slater agreed to donate 25 percent of any future revenue from the images to charities dedicated to protecting crested macaques in Indonesia.
+Following oral arguments, Slater and PETA announced in September they reached a settlement, under which Slater agreed to donate 25 percent of any future revenue from the images to charities dedicated to protecting crested macaques in Indonesia.

 Lawyers then asked the 9th Circuit to dismiss the case and throw out Orrick's decision.